Welcome to the blog

 plotCor("UHR_Rep1", "UHR_Rep3", "UHR_1 vs UHR_3")

-#### Compare the correlation 'distance' between all replicates
+#### Compare the correlation between all replicates

 #Do we see the expected pattern for all eight libraries (i.e. replicates most similar, then tumor vs. normal)?